 For looking at the relationship of literature and myth, I chose to focus on Carlo Collodi’s classic Italian story, Pinocchio.
 Collodi created a story that doesn’t neatly fit into any one genre.
 It has the feeling of a fairy tale, the buffoonish peasant hero of folklore, and the structure of a myth.
 In his essay on Pinocchio, Jack Zipes makes the argument that the story is a tragic-comic fairy tale, a “combination of the folklore and literary fairy-tale traditions to reflect upon the situation of illiterate playful poor boys during the latter half of the nineteenth century in Italy” (146).
 I agree with Zipes that Pinocchio is a fusion of folklore and fairy tale but I will argue that Pinocchio also contains the elements of myth.
 The story is all three of these genres but because it contains elements of the other genres, it does not fit so easily in any of these genres.
 The story could be considered a parody of the genres.
 Zipes states that the purpose of blending genres and flipping real world situations is to “question the social norms of his times and to interrogate the notion of boyhood” (145).
 This suggests that Collodi consciously flipped the genres which is what I believe as well.

 Pinocchio was an unintentional masterpiece.
 It is often important to think not just about the piece of literature but the author’s experiences and intent when writing the piece.
 Carlo Lorenzini wrote the series of stories under the pseudonym Carlo Collodi at the request of the editors of the children’s magazine, Il Giornale per I bambini between the years 1881 and 1883.
 The stories were then gathered and published by Felice Paggi under the title The Adventures of Pinocchio.
 He originally ended the series in 1881 at chapter fifteen but resumed the stories the following year due to public protest.
 To think of all that would have been lost had Collodi ended his story at the fifteenth chapter with Pinocchio hanging from a tree, the victim of the harsh world, taken advantage of, robbed, and murdered.
 The story would have been entirely different but instead, Collodi had to continue his story by introducing the blue fairy to save Pinocchio from the tree.
 She becomes the symbol for Pinocchio’s goddess, savior, sister, and later, his mother.
-In a way, even though Carlo Lorenzini was the one who wrote Pinocchio, he was not the soul author; the public that demanded the story continue and author that compiled the pieces into a book were also responsible for making the story more than just a tragic tale of a poor, uneducated boy that falls victim to the harsh world.
+In a way, even though Carlo Lorenzini was the one who wrote Pinocchio, he was not the sole author; the public that demanded the story continue and author that compiled the pieces into a book were also responsible for making the story more than just a tragic tale of a poor, uneducated boy that falls victim to the harsh world.
 The public fell in love with Pinocchio and they sent him on his hero’s journey.
 This twist of story line enhanced the story’s genre to become more than a folklore or fairy tale, it also became mythical as it contains every element of Joseph Campbell’s monomyth.
 I say it became mythical, not a myth because it doesn’t quite fit into the myth genre just like it doesn’t quite fit into the genres of fairy tale or folklore.

 “There was once upon a time …